TransformDevTeam/git-practice/README.md

 Task 4:

 Modify a text file your team member created.
 For instance, you can add your name in the text file they have created.
-After doing so, commit and push your changes on the develop branch.
-Ask for another pull request.
+After doing so, commit and push your changes on the develop/develop2 branch.
+Ask for another pull request to merge to the master branch.

 Task 5: